Marvin Seidel

 Marvin Emil Seidel ([ˈmaʁvɪn ˈzaɪdl̩]; born 9 November 1995) is a German badminton player.
 He was the bronze medalist at the 2013 European Junior Championships in the boys' doubles, and a silver medalist at the 2021 European Championships in the men's doubles event.

 Career

 In July 2021, Seidel competed at the 2020 Summer Olympics in the men's doubles partnered with Mark Lamsfuß, but he was eliminated in the group stage.

+At the 2024 Summer Olympics, Seidel and Lamsfuß withdrew during the men's doubles due to Lamsfuß injuring his knee.